1996 - Me Against The World pt. 2 (Euthanasia Supreme)

 In this Outlawz LP tracklist, we can see "Can Be Touched", "Last Nigga Left" (recorded the 24th of April) but not "Don't Cry" (the 29th) neither any other songs recorded later ("Through My Rearview", "Don't Go 2 Sleep"...).

-So this tracklist is the first draft of the Outlawz project after 2Pac has transferred his solo album tracks (here 3 songs "Hit Em Up", "Made Niggaz" and "Troublesome" + "Secretz of War" which also appeared in one tracklist of it).
-He will add 2 other tracks from his solo album in the next Outlawz "This Game of Thug" tracklist : "Never Call U Bitch", "Wrong Nigga".
-And one more ("Who Do U Believe In") in untitled one.
+So this tracklist is the first draft of the Outlawz project after 2Pac has transferred some solo album tracks (here 3 songs "Hit Em Up", "Made Niggaz" and "Troublesome" + "Secretz of War" which also appeared in one tracklist of it).
+Only "Troublesome" was also in Gridlock'd tracklist.
+He will add 2 other tracks from his solo album in the next Outlawz "This Game of Thug" tracklist : "Never Call U Bitch", "Wrong Nigga" (both not neither in "Gridlock'd" tracklist).
+And one more ("Who Do U Believe In") in further one.

 What happened ?
 Why did 2Pac decide to scrap the whole project ?